Are Amazon automation services a scam?

 Quick thoughts on Kevin David Amazon automation program

 Update: After looking more into Kevin David’s claims on his video and other marketing channels, I’ve changed my mind.
 Yes, his program is a scam.
-He is flat-out lying and guaranteeing huge returns.
+He is flat-out lying and “guaranteeing” huge returns.
+This is illegal.
 RUN.

 Nothing against Kevin David.
 He is a savvy marketer.
 One of the best I’ve seen with a huge following.
 His advertising and demographic targeting are superb.
 His ad spend